 - Best for keeping your student account the longest: Santander Bank, $10 minimum balance required to open the account

-- Best for overdraft forgiveness: PNC Bank, $25 minimum balance required to open the account
+- Best for overdraft forgiveness: PNC Bank, $25 minimum balance required to open the Spend account ($0 required to open the account online)

 - Best for free checks: U.S. Bank, $25 minimum balance required to open the account